17 December 2020 |Virtual Event

 On the 17th of December, the International Renewable Energy Agency (IRENA) and the United Nations Framework Convention on Climate Change (UNFCCC) hosted a high-level policy dialogue that aimed to bring together global experts and leaders to discuss a new institutional planning architecture that aligns long-term energy pathways to politically ambitious net-zero commitments.

 As a key outcome of this event, the UNFCCC and IRENA will enhance cooperation in helping countries to align the LTES planning process with the LT-LEDS process by bringing the climate and clean energy transition communities together.
+As of today, 26 countries have submitted their LT-LEDS to UNFCCC in the lead up to the COP26, with many more expected to do so in 2021.

 This event was part of the activities led by IRENA under its Long-term Energy Scenarios Network - a global platform for scenario planning practitioners in the government sector to share their experience in the use and development of long-term energy scenarios for the clean energy transition.
 National energy planning offices and technical institutions supporting government in scenario planning are welcome to join IRENA LTES Network.
 For more information, please contact LTES@irena.org.